The ladder crystal: Introduction

 \subsection{Summary of results from this paper}

-In Section \ref{removing} we give a new way of characterizing $(\ell,0)$-JM partitions by their removable $\ell$-rim hooks.
-In Section \ref{construct_JM} we use this result to count the number of $(\ell,0)$-JM partitions in a block.
 In Section \ref{old_crystal} we recall the description of the crystal $B(\Lambda_0)$ of $\widehat{\mathfrak{sl}_{\ell}}$ involving $\ell$-regular partitions.
 In Section \ref{new_crystal} we give our new description of the crystal $B(\Lambda_0)$.
-Section \ref{regularization} is a brief introduction to the map on partitions known as regularization, which was first described by James.
 Section \ref{locked} gives a new procedure for finding an inverse for the map of regularization.
-Section \ref{extend} extends our crystal theorems from \cite{BV} to the crystal $B(\Lambda_0)^L$.
 Section \ref{crystal_lemmas} reinterprets the classical crystal rules in the combinatorial framework of the new crystal rules.
-Section \ref{reg_and_crystal} contains the proof that the two descriptions of the crystal $B(\Lambda_0)$ are the same; the isomorphism being regularization.
-Section \ref{gen_crystal} transfers the crystal theorems on the new crystal to theorems on the old crystal by using this isomorphism.
-In Section \ref{new_proof} we give a purely representation theoretic proof of one of our main theorems (Theorem \ref{top_and_bottom_weak}).
-Lastly, in Section \ref{MullMap} we show some connections between the ladder crystal and the Mullineux map, which leads us to a nice classification of the partitions in $B(\Lambda_0)^L$.
+Section \ref{reg_and_crystal} contains the proof that the two descriptions of the crystal $B(\Lambda_0)$ are isomorphic, an isomorphism being given by regularization.